tgenewein/tgenewein.github.io/_posts/2015-11-11-Paper-AbstractionsHierarchiesOptimalityPrinciple.md

 The paper also contains a unifying general case that includes the serial and parallel hierarchies as special cases and is a promising starting-point for generalizing towards more complex architectures.

-See the [Research pages](/Research/) for more information on the information-theoretic principle for bounded rational decision-making and its extension to decision-making hierarchies.
+See the [Research pages](/research/) for more information on the information-theoretic principle for bounded rational decision-making and its extension to decision-making hierarchies.
 The work presented in the paper is a follow-up on our earlier work on the [formation of abstractions through information processing limitations](/Paper-NIPS-workshop-abstractions/) and was partially presented in a [talk at the seventh workshop on GSO](/Talk-GSOWorkshopFreiburg/).

+The document under the download button is protected by copyright and was first published by Frontiers.
+All rights reserved.
+It is reproduced with permission.